wataru030-XIAOHEI/study_notebook/README.md

-# study_notebook
+# study_notebooks
+my study notebooks.
-my study notebook.
+This is my study notebooks.
+the repo included the notebooks of studying Digital IC , ICS , and ysyx project .